Barbara G. Briggs

 Briggs was employed at the Royal Botanic Garden, Sydney from 1959.
 She was awarded a PhD from the University of Sydney in 1960.

 Briggs and Craig Anthony Atkins were co-awarded the Clarke Medal of the Royal Society of New South Wales in 1994.

 Briggs was awarded the Public Service Medal in 1998.
 She was made a Member of the Order of Australia in the 2018 Queen's Birthday Honours for "significant service to science and research as a botanist, to documenting Australian flora, and to professional societies".
 She is a Fellow of the Royal Society of New South Wales (FRSN).

 Since her retirement she continues as an Honorary Research Associate at the Sydney Botanical Gardens.

+The plant, Lomandra briggsiana, was named in her honour.